MythicalLTD/MythicalClient/.github/README.md

 # MythicalClient (SOON)

-MythicalClient is the next-generation standalone dashboard.
+MythicalClient is the next-generation standalone client area.

 ## Support